Curious about what gated content is and want to see some examples of it in use?

 Gated content is a hugely impactful part of the beginning stages of the customer journey on your website, no matter how big or small your business is.

 So in this post, we’ll explain exactly what gated content is and plus show you some examples to help inspire you.

 What Is Gated Content?

-Gated content is content that is only accessible after a user fills out a form.
-They are a super-effective way to capture leads and grow your email list.
+Gated content is any online asset that is only accessible after a user fills out a form with their name and email address.
+Common gated content forms include white papers, articles, eBooks, and webinars.
+It’s an effective way to boost lead generation and grow your email list.

 Effective (Pro) Gated Content Examples

-The most popular WordPress gated content examples include:
+Let’s take a look at the most popular WordPress gated content examples.

 1. White Papers